tardate/LittleArduinoProjects/README.md

-# 532 Little Electronics and Arduino Projects
+# 533 Little Electronics and Arduino Projects

-> Latest addition:sparkles: [PIC16F84A Blinky](./PIC/PIC16F84ABlinky) - A quick test of programming a PIC16F84A on a breadboard and 3rd party dev board with MPLabX (assembler).
+> Latest addition:sparkles: [Ted's LED Clock](./PIC/TedsClock) - Building a freefrom 20th anniversary clone of @tedyapo's LED clock, driven with a PIC16F84A.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds (like [The FretBoard](./FretBoard)),